Hugh Bonneville: 2010s

 From 2010 until 2015, he appeared in the ITV period drama Downton Abbey, as Robert, Earl of Grantham, a role he repeated in the 2019 film.
 Bonneville again reprised the role of Robert Crawley in the 2022 film Downton Abbey: A New Era.

 In early 2010, he appeared in the comedy film Burke and Hare.
-In 2011 and 2012, he starred as Ian Fletcher in the award-winning BBC comedy series Twenty Twelve, and reprised the role in the 2014 BBC comedy series W1A.
+In 2011 and 2012, he starred as Ian Fletcher in the award-winning BBC comedy series Twenty Twelve.
+He reprised the role in the 2014 BBC comedy series W1A and the 2026 series Twenty Twenty Six.
 In December 2012, he appeared on BBC Two with co-star Jessica Hynes in World's Most Dangerous Roads, travelling through Georgia.
 He also appeared in the much-delayed film Hippie Hippie Shake with Cillian Murphy and Sienna Miller.

 From 2011 until 2014, Bonneville was the narrator of the Channel 4 show The Hotel.
 On 18 November 2012, Bonneville appeared on stage at St Martin's Theatre in the West End for a 60th anniversary performance of Agatha Christie's The Mousetrap, the world's longest-running play.